UMKC, Chicago State men’s hoops not traveling due to virus

-UMKC was scheduled to play Seattle University on Saturday but the conference said the school has cancelled that trip.
-Chicago State announced Tuesday night it was cancelling its men’s basketball road trip to Seattle and Utah Valley, and said its women’s team would not host two games against those same schools.
+UMKC was scheduled to play Seattle University on Saturday but the conference said the school has canceled that trip.
+Chicago State announced Tuesday night it was canceling its men’s basketball road trip to Seattle and Utah Valley, and said its women’s team would not host two games against those same schools.

 The cancellations are believed to be the first by a major sport in the United States due to the virus.